parkchamchi/DepthViewer/README.md

 1. Run [`DEPTH/depthpy/ffpymq.py`](DEPTH/depthpy/ffpymq.py).
 Also add `--optimize` for the float16 optimazation.
 2. In the DepthViewer program, open the console and type `zmq_id 5556`.
 Now all video/GIF inputs are passed to the server and fetches the image and the depth.
 Use `zmq_id -1` to disconnect.

-### TODO for ffpymq.py
-- Stablize
-- FPS drops on large image (>1080p).
-Test if using `.ppm` format is faster than `.jpg` format.
-Also make an option to limit the max size of the image output.

 ## Tested formats:
 ### Images
 - .jpg